Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/SAML_ADFS/README.md

 #### [Optional] User Attributes and Claims

 1. In the **User Attributes and Claims** section, select the **Edit** icon (a pencil) in the upper-right corner.
-1. Add additional claims that you would like to use in the WebApp project.
+1. Add additional claims that you would like to use in the Web App project.
 1. To add a claim, select **Add new claim** at the top of the page.
 Enter the Name and select the appropriate source.
 1. Select **Save**.
 The new claim appears in the table.

 #### SAML Signing Certificate

 1. In the **SAML Signing Certificate** section, copy the value for `App Federation Metadata Url`.
-We will use it on the MVC project.
+We will use it on the Web App project.

-## Configuring the MVC project
+## Configuring the Web App project

 Open the project `Web.config` file and: